temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 The following are the two reasons why a Command might be generated out of sequence or the wrong Command might be generated altogether:

 1. Code changes are made to a Workflow Definition that is in use by a running Workflow Execution.
-2. There is intrinsic non-deterministic logic (i.e. inline random branching logic).
+2. There is intrinsic non-deterministic logic (such as inline random branching).

-#### Non-deterministic code changes
+#### Code changes can cause non-deterministic behavior

 The Workflow Definition can change in very limited ways once there is a Workflow Execution depending on it.
 To alleviate non-deterministic issues that arise from code changes we recommend using [Workflow Versioning](#what-is-workflow-versioning).